mingus-sessions/nsmls/CUSTOMIZATION.md

 A vanilla download of nsmls will contain a file called config.def.py, a template you can use to create your own config.py file.
 To start customising nsmls, simply copy config.def.py into config.py before you run make.

-# NOTE the dwm makefile only copies config.def.h to config.h if config.h is missing.

-(cp config.def.py config.py)

 The default Makefile distributed with nsmls will not overwrite your customised config.py with the contents of config.def.py, even if it was updated in the latest git pull.
 Therefore, you should always compare your customised config.py with config.def.py and make sure you include any changes to the latter in your config.py.